American Landscape(s) AR, 2019

 The work's content addresses themes of migration, cross-cultural dimension, Romanticism, Realism/reality, landscape painting traditions, and digital technology.
 Its collage-like digital compositions augment three iconic 19th Century paintings by American masters* in the Metropolitan Museum of Art's collection, and are presented in situ across three galleries in the museum's American Wing.

 The production engages the public in an alternate experience in two regards: one technical the other aesthetic.
-The former by configuring an AR experience in which all text/video/image elements overlaying historical pictures can be 'touched' (tapped) by the viewer on the device and the latter by introducing a collage-like "aggregate" aesthetic that relates to the artist’s cyanotype works on canvas.
+The former by configuring an AR experience in which all content elements can be 'touched' (tapped) by the viewer on the device and the latter by introducing a collage-like "aggregate" aesthetic composed of text/video/image elements overlaying historical pictures.
 With this two-pronged approach, Park present to viewers nuanced readings of these historical paintings through a contemporary lens.

 The original paintings on the Met’s walls are at once triggers (without which Park’s AR collage does not come into view) and “altered readymades” (without which Park’s AR compositions aren’t complete).
 The production does not oppose or dismiss historical artifacts, but rather expands upon them conceptually and technically.*** AR, in this work, is at once an artmaking medium and a mode of content delivery and audience engagement -- the artwork’s ability to track the number of viewer interactions is inherent in the medium the work is made in.

-Though this is a ‘virtual’ artwork, the experience is anchored in a specific physical environment -- the American Wing galleries at the Metropolitan Museum of Art.
+Park anchors her virtual AR compositions to a specific physical environment -- the American Wing galleries at the Met --, insisting that the alternate aesthetic experience she offers be viewed not in the absence of the incumbent historical narratives but right in the thick of that context.
 This site-specificity means viewers still have to make the pilgrimage to the museum in order to see this AR installation.
-As Michael Kimmelman noted, as the Web and mass media flood everyone with the same images, sufficient appreciation for the virtues of the pilgrimage is being lost, and, it also resulted in creating a “newly heightened role for the one-of-a-kind encounter.”****
+As Michael Kimmelman noted, as the Web and mass media flood everyone with the same images, sufficient appreciation for the virtues of the pilgrimage is being lost, and, it also resulted in creating a “newly heightened role for the one-of-a-kind encounter.”**** All text and video elements in the AR compositions are "touchable" -- when tapped on screen, they take the viewer to corresponding source articles that had informed Park’s collage composition -- equipping the viewer to trace his/her way backward in the artist’s process.
+In doing so, Park seems to suggest no histories are off-limits to new interpretations.

 Gallery #759, American Wing